ambiorix-web/ambiorix-docs/content/docs/belgic/_index.md

 It is to Ambiorix what shiny-server is to shiny.

-{{% callout note %}}
+> [!NOTE]

-This implements a round robin, requests are redirected to whatever backend is next on the queue.
+> This implements a round robin, requests are redirected to whatever backend is next on the queue.
 This means you should not store any session-related data in the environment, use databases, cookies, parameters, etc. (as one should anyway).
 This only applies to ambiorix (multi-page) and should not affect shiny applications (single-page).

-{{% /callout %}}

 ## Next